Rubylenshy/capstone_inventory_man/README.md

-# capstone_inventory_man

-Please import the database table "group37_inventory" from the database folder.
+# Please import the database "group37_inventory" from the database folder.
-Feel free to signup and login.
+# Feel free to signup and login.